A Wasserstein distance approach for concentration of empirical risk estimates: Risk measures and estimators

 \subsection{Type-2 \ttwo\ risk measures}

-In this section, we consider risk measures that satisfy a weaker version of the \holder-continuity requirement specified in \tone\ risk measures, and the definition below makes this continuity requirement precise.\ Our assumption that the derivative of $u^{+}$ on $[0,\infty)$ is contained in $[k^{+},K^{+}]$ implies that $k^{+}\tau\leq u^{+}(\tau)\leq K^{+}\tau$.
-Hence, we get
+In this subsection, we consider risk measures that satisfy a weaker version of the \holdernosp-continuity requirement specified in \ref{type:one}\ risk measures, and the definition below makes this continuity requirement precise. \begin{risktype} Let $(\L,W_1)$ denote the metric space of distributions, with Wasserstein distance as the metric.
+The risk measure $\rho(\cdot)$ satisfies {\em a truncated \holdernosp-continuity condition with a tail bound} on $(\L,W_{1})$ if there exist positive constants $\alpha_{1}$ ,$\alpha_{2}$, $\alpha_{3}$ $L_{1},L_{2},L_{3},K_{1},K_{2}$, and $\gamma$ such that $\alpha_{1},K_{1},K_{2}\leq 1$ and, for every choice of two distributions $F, G \in \L$ and every $\tau >0$, the following holds: